Hand in Glove: Release and reception

 "Hand in Glove" was released as the Smiths' debut recording in May 1983.
 The single sold consistently for the next 18 months.
 Although the single failed to reach the UK Singles Chart, it reached number three on the UK Indie Chart.
-Its relative success earned the group a listing in the Guinness Book of Records in January 1984 when it and the group's next two singles' "This Charming Man" and "What Difference Does It Make?"' held the top three position on the UK Indie Chart.
+Its relative success earned the group a listing in the Guinness Book of Records in January 1984 when it and the group's next two singles, "This Charming Man" and "What Difference Does It Make?", held the top three position on the UK Indie Chart.
 "It should have been a massive hit", Morrissey later said, "it was so urgent.
 To me, it was a complete cry in every direction.
 It really was a landmark."
-The single did raise the band's profile; a week after its release the band gained its first major live reviews in the music press, which in turn led to their first radio session with BBC Radio 1 disc jockey John Peel.
+The single did raise the band's profile; a week after its release the band gained their first major live reviews in the music press, which in turn led to their first radio session with BBC Radio 1 disc jockey John Peel.

 While reviewing a 1983 concert by the Smiths and the Go-Betweens at The Venue in London, Barney Hoskyns, writing for the NME, described "Hand in Glove" as "one of the year's few masterpieces, a thing of beauty and a joy forever".
 In the 1984 edition of The Rock Yearbook, Hoskyns said the song "swept into my heart".
 Bill Black, writing for Sounds, described it as a "daunting" debut.
-Writing for Allmusic, Ned Raggett called the song a "stunning, surprising debut" and describes the music as "sparkling," highlighting Marr's "careful overdubbing of acoustic and electric guitars".
+Writing for AllMusic, Ned Raggett called the song a "stunning, surprising debut" and describes the music as "sparkling", highlighting Marr's "careful overdubbing of acoustic and electric guitars".
 He also described Rourke's bass and Joyce's drumming as "sparse but effective", and said that Joyce "especially shone".

-Stephen Thomas Erlewine, senior editor for Allmusic, said "Hand in Glove"'s lyrics contain "veiled references to homosexuality".
+Stephen Thomas Erlewine, senior editor for AllMusic, said that the lyrics of "Hand in Glove" contain "veiled references to homosexuality".

-Noel Gallagher selected the song as his fourth Desert Island Disc during his 2015 appearance on the show.
-He prefaced it with "one of the greatest songs ever written."
+Noel Gallagher selected the song as his fourth Desert Island Disc during his 2015 appearance on the show, on which he described it as "one of the greatest songs ever written".